yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-initialize2-method.md

 ## <a name="parameters"></a>Parametreler
  `emitter`
- [in] Meta veri verici arayüzü işaretçisi.
+ [in] A pointer to the metadata emitter interface.

  `tempfilename`
- [in] Bir işaretçi bir `WCHAR` hata ayıklama sembolleri yazılır dosya adını içerir.
-Dosya adları kullanmayan bir yazıcı için bir dosya adı belirtilirse bu parametre yoksayılır.
+ [in] A pointer to a `WCHAR` that contains the file name to which the debugging symbols are written.
+If a file name is specified for a writer that does not use file names, this parameter is ignored.

  `pIStream`
- [in] Belirtilmişse sembolleri sembol yazıcı yayan verilen <xref:System.Runtime.InteropServices.ComTypes.IStream> yerine belirtilen dosyaya `filename` parametresi. `pIStream` Parametresi isteğe bağlıdır.
+ [in] If specified, the symbol writer emits the symbols into the given <xref:System.Runtime.InteropServices.ComTypes.IStream> rather than to the file specified in the `filename` parameter.
+The `pIStream` parameter is optional.

  `fFullBuild`
- [in] `true` bu tam yeniden derleme; ise `false` bu artımlı bir derleme ise.
+ [in] `true` if this is a full rebuild; `false` if this is an incremental compilation.

  `finalfilename`
- [in] Bir işaretçi bir `WCHAR` diğer bir deyişle yol dizesi PDB dosyası son konumunu.
+ [in] A pointer to a `WCHAR` that is the path string to the final location of the PDB file.

 ## <a name="return-value"></a>Dönüş Değeri
- Yöntem başarılı olursa S_OK; Aksi takdirde, E_FAIL veya başka bir hata kodu.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Gereksinimler
- **Üst bilgi:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Ayrıca bkz.